 This sander is nice to use too!!
 It has a flappy paddle switch that fits into your palm as you’re using it.
 When you come away from whatever you’re sanding, your palm comes off the switch and the sander stops.

-The best thing about this sander is, with the correct extractor, it’s nearly 100% dust free!!
-You should wear safety goggles as the pad savers have been known to fly off, but wearing a mask is a thing of the past!!
+The best thing about this sander is; with the correct extractor, it’s nearly 100% dust free!!
+You should wear safety goggles as the pad savers have been known to fly off and Mirka are the last people you want to be turning to for support, but wearing a mask is a thing of the past!!
 Decorating can be messy and eliminating dust from your projects is a massive step in the right direction.

 If you’re using a Mirka extractor you’ll be able to set it to “auto” so the extractor comes on at the same time as the sander, then turns itself off when you turn the sander off.
 Your power lead and extraction hose both run from extractor to sander, so a few strips of Velcro to hold them together will stop tangles.